RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ## RESIDUE_LEVEL_TASK_OPERATIONS

-Residue-Level-TaskOperations are used by a few specific TaskOperations control the packer task.
+Residue-Level-TaskOperations are used by a few specific TaskOperations control the packer task, such as [[DesignRestrictions|DesignRestrictionsOperation]].

 Example: